obrie/retrokit/.github/ISSUE_TEMPLATE.md

-### Subject of the issue

 Describe your issue here.

-### Your environment
+### Environment

-* Version of retrokit
+* retrokit vX.X
-* Version of RetroPie
+* RetroPie vX.X
-* Version of Raspbian
+* Raspbian vX
-* Raspberry Pi hardware
+* Raspberry Pi 4b

 ### Steps to reproduce

-Tell us how to reproduce this issue.
 Please provide the set of commands you ran and the output of those commands.

 If the issue is with RetroPie, you should check in on the [forums](https://retropie.org.uk/forum/).